Stone recommends Windows 10.

-And with collaboration tools and video conferencing, they can contact their peers or teachers for group study or feedback from any location; meaning that even in a blended learning model that places more emphasis on digital methods, social learning and communication is still at its core.
+And with Microsoft 365 collaboration tools and Microsoft Teams, they can contact their peers or teachers for group study or feedback from any location; meaning that even in a blended learning model that places more emphasis on digital methods, social learning and communication is still at its core.

-Stone can equip your education establishment with the technologies that help you deliver a blended learning strategy.
-To find out about our range of solutions or for advice on how we can help, contact us today.
+Stone can equip your education establishment with the Windows 10 Stonebook technologies that help you deliver a blended learning strategy.
+To find out about our range of device solutions or for advice on how we can help, contact us today.